shorebird2016/A4-Gadget-Haven/README.md

                hidden file .angular-cli.json, ng serve will work.
 Otherwise this will fail with "Cannot read property 'config' of null"

+[2017-10-05]
+  - Bug: product page - quantity should not become minus when decrement

 ==========================================N E X T=====S T E P S==========================================
 ### End to end testing